1. Which ski is right for me?

 11. Contact Us

 We offer a two-year warranty on all products from the date of purchase against manufacturing defects.
 Damage caused by skiing on anything but snow is not covered under warranty.
 You can find our warranty policy and information on how to submit a claim here.
-If you bought your product through a Faction dealer, please contact them first.

 11.3 Want to be sponsored by Faction?